circleci/circleci-docs/jekyll/_ccie/nomad.md

 This section will give you the basic guide of operating a Nomad cluster in your installation.

+### Nomad CLI

-You can use Nomad CLI in both Nomad servers and clients but we recommend running the following commands in this section from one of your Nomad clients.
+Nomad CLI is installed in the Service Box.
+It is pre-configured to talk to your Nomad cluster, so you can just use `nomad` command to run the following commands in this section.

 ### Checking the Jobs Status